March 29th, 2018 | Laura McDonagh

 Visit our events page to REGISTER NOW.

-EXHIBITOR ENQUIRIES for all events – please email email@example.com ASAP – availability limited, we would love to hear from amazing suppliers who want to be a part of something special!
+To make an exhibitor enquiry, please email email@example.com ASAP – availability is now VERY limited, we would love to hear from amazing suppliers who want to be a part of something special!

 In the meantime, here to tell us more about this amazing space is Victoria Warehouse wedding team’s Freya Glenn.
 And we’ll see you soon, with fairy lights on!